Graylog2/graylog-plugin-aws/README.md

 ![Subscribing SQS queue to SNS topic](https://raw.githubusercontent.com/Graylog2/graylog-plugin-aws/master/images/plugin-aws-input-3.png)

 Right click on the new queue you just created and select *Subscribe Queue to SNS Topic*.
-Select the SNS topic that you configured in the first step when setting up CloudTrail. **Hit subscribe and you are all done with the AWS configuration.**
+Select the SNS topic that you configured in the first step when setting up CloudTrail.
+Hit subscribe, but make sure **not** to check the *Raw message delivery* option.
+See this [AWS docs page](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html) for more info on raw message delivery.

+**That's it!
+You're are all done with the AWS configuration.**

 ### Step 3: Install and configure the Graylog CloudTrail plugin